epinio/docs/src/howtos/install_epinio_on_rancher.md

 Once done, go to the "Charts" menu and install the `epinio` chart.

-While you can select the version you want most of the time you should choose the latest one (default).
-This page was written with version `0.7.1`.
-Then click install in the top right corner.
+> NOTE: While you can select the version you want, it's strongly advised you choose the latest one (default).
+This how-to was written with version `0.7.1`.

+Click install in the top right corner.

 On the next screen, you can select a namespace where the deployment will happen.
 You also have to set a name for the deployment.